nierdna/hermit-diagrams/whales/README_W_Pre_Market_AMM.md

 - **Price Range Bounded Trading**: Trading occurs within a predefined price range (Pa to Pb)
 - **Specialized Bonding Curve**: Uses mathematical formulas to determine token prices
-- **Liquidity Provision**: LP providers can add liquidity with base tokens and receive LP tokens
+- **Liquidity Provision**: LP providers can add liquidity with base token and receive LP tokens
 - **Token Minting**: The system mints w-token when liquidity is added
-- **Trading**: Traders can buy and sell w-token using base tokens
+- **Trading**: Traders can buy and sell w-token using base token

 ## Mathematical Formulas